KSPModdingLibs/KSPBuildTools/README.md

   `git submodule add https://github.com/KSPModdingLibs/KSPBuildTools.git`

-* For the github actions and workflows, you can directly reference this repository from your own workflows.
-[This repo](https://github.com/KSPModdingLibs/.github/tree/main/workflow-templates) contains workflow templates that you can start from.
 * Or you can copy the files you want into your own repository and use them however you like - though that will make it harder to get updates

 Most things in this repository will work best if you have a directory in your repository that corresponds to the directory that the user will install into GameData (or several such directories).
 Placing these into a GameData folder in your repository is recommended but not required.